 Thanks to the university studies and several collaborations in communication agencies she learned technical skills in video, photography and digital area.
 She has been working on communication design for urban environment since 2008.
 Serena is a guest designer at Mobile Life Centre in order to carry on and improve her master degree project.
 Her project focuses on the communication of natural and rural areas nearby the city through the use of digital devices.

 is a Managment Assistant and additionally supports research projects...+

 is a Managment Assistant and additionally supports research projects connected to the Centre.
-Previously she worked with the ‘Affective Health’ project as well as with the "Body and Nature - Yu project", which was a even part of her master thesis.
+Previously she worked with the ‘Affective Health’ project as well as with the "Body and Nature - Yu project", which was even part of her master thesis.
 She joined the Mobile Life Centre as a master student from Södertörns Högskola in January 2013.
-Sophie now holds a M.Sc. in Interactive Media Design and a B.A. in Media Management and Journalism.
-Her area of interest include user experience design, the theory and practice of a design process and social media related approaches.
+Sophie holds a M.Sc. in Interactive Media Design and from previous studies even a B.A. in Media Management and Journalism.
+Her research area includes user experience design, design theory as well as creating and making as a design approach.
+Her tasks in the centre include administration, website management, events and social media handling.

 +46 (0)72 901 35 99 email@example.com